sakarisalmi/42-Pipex/README.md

 this is the echo command!
 >
 ```
 You'll notice two things.
 First, the execve() worked.
 Second, for some reason the second printf-statement didn't show up.
-That's because it didn't happen; the a.out _process image_ got replaced by by the echo process image (the process image is the in-memory representation of a process).
+That's because it didn't happen; the a.out _process image_ got replaced by by the echo command's process image (the process image is the in-memory representation of a process).
 So when you run execve, your program gets entirely replaced by what you put in the execve arguments and if it didn't, something went wrong and there was an error.

 Ok, One question cleared just for a new one to take its place: how are we supposed to execute two commands in our program?
 This is where _forking_ comes in.